GuideNepalInvestingNEPSEDividendTaxPersonal Finance

 • New cost basis per share: Rs 50,000 / 110 ≈ Rs 454.55.

-When you sell, the broker computes capital gains tax on (sale price − Rs 454.55) × shares sold, deducted at source via CDSC.
+At sale, the broker computes capital gains tax on (sale price − Rs 454.55) × shares sold, deducted at source via CDSC.

-The catch: the holding period for bonus shares starts from the date the bonus is credited to your demat, not from the original purchase date.
+Here is the catch: the holding period for bonus shares starts from the date the bonus is credited to your demat, not from the original purchase date.
 So if you bought your original shares 18 months ago and received bonus shares last month, selling everything today means:

 • 100 shares (original): held >365 days → 5% long-term CGT.